[Advanced] Storage Plugin development¶

 - By calling super().__init__ on

-- various parts of Errbot can need separate key/value storage, the open method has a namespace to track those.
-For example the internal BotPluginManager will open the namespace ‘core’ to store the botplugins and their config, the installed repos etc.
+- Various parts of Errbot may need separate key/value storage, the open method has a namespace to track those.

 - open needs to return a

-StorageBasewhich exposes the various actions the Errbot can call on the storage (set, get, …).
+StorageBase, which exposes the various actions that Errbot can call on the storage (set, get, …).

-Those plugins are completely independent from Errbot itself, it should be easy to instantiate and test them externally.
+Storage plugins are completely independent from Errbot itself.
+It should be easy to instantiate and test them externally.